 A turbinate is a strip of tissue along the lining of the nose.
 It can swell or shrink based on many factors.

-When swollen (or congested), the turbinate blocks airflow.
+When swollen (or congested), the turbinate blocks airflow, leading to a "stuffy nose."
 When decongested, it permits airflow.

 The turbinate is responsible for the back-and-forth nasal blockage people experience.
 For instance, when you roll over in bed and one side of your nose opens and the other closes off, it's the turbinate swelling on one side and shrinking on the other that's responsible for this change.

 What causes enlarged turbinates?